pyfenn/docs/src/user_guide/logging/local.md

 # Local Logging

-FENN streamlines output management by automatically intercepting standard `print` calls.
+fenn streamlines output management by automatically intercepting standard `print` calls.
 It generates clean, timestamped logs on disk while preserving real-time output in the terminal for interactive monitoring.

 ### Initialization